Wormnest/wormai/readme.txt

 Limitations and shortcomings
 ----------------------------
 It doesn't do very well when infrastructure maintenance is on.
-Every air route consists of 2 airports, unconnected to other airports.
+Every air and train route consists of 2 stations, unconnected to other stations.
+That means there is no interconnected network of stations, only point to point routes.
-Trains currently require that 90 degree turns are allowed.
 Only well tested in temperate climate.
 Performance in arctic is not as good but overall not too bad.
-In sub-tropic it doesn't do very well since it only transports passengers but not water or food.
+In sub-tropic it doesn't do very well with airplanes since it only transports passengers but not water or food.
-Doesn't start building as fast as some other AI's meaning that in situations with a limited amount of suitable spots for airports it might have a difficult time starting.
+Doesn't start building as fast as some other AI's meaning that in situations with a limited amount of suitable spots for airports and/or train stations it may have a difficult time.

 Credits